 The integrated palm supports reduce stressful bending of the wrists (extension) and provide a convenient place to rest your hands when you are not actively typing.
 Self-adhesive, cushioned palm pads (included) can be attached for maximum comfort.

-Cherry MX (Brown) Low-force, tactile keyswitches
+Cherry MX (Red) Low-force, linear keyswitches

 Cherry ML mechanical function keys

 Long-time Advantage users will rejoice to learn that we’ve replaced the mushy, rubber function keys with high-performance Cherry ML switches that offer the same low-force and tactile properties of the MX Brown.

 The Advantage2 may look big, but it actually has a smaller footprint than a traditional keyboard and even many “ergonomic” keyboards because we eliminated the numeric 10-key.
 A smaller footprint lets you place the mouse closer to your body, reducing painful “over-reach”.
 To satisfy number crunchers, we embedded a traditional 10-key in the right key well.
 We also offer a standalone low-force mechanical keypad which allows you to position it where you want it and move it out of the way when not in use.